 Let’s name it but don’t claim it.

 Let’s not claim the role of victim for ourselves.
-For if we argue for that role, then it’s ours, and that’s not a prize worth fighting for.
+For if we argue for that role, then it’s ours, and that’s not a prize worth keeping.
 And that’s not what our inner child would choose for herself.

-When I rage and shake, then I remember that I have the power to heal myself through self-love.
+When I rage and shake, then I remember that I have the power to heal myself.
 I can have compassion for the little girl.
 I can love the little baby who was so wordlessly indignant at being left to cry herself to sleep.

-Until they are addressed those hurts continue to exert a powerful influence in shaping our lives.
+Until they are addressed those hurts continue to shape our lives.
 If we want freedom from those limiting ideas we must go within to rescue and redeem our inner children.
 This is self-love on a deep level.
-That embrace of the inner child, and her ability to move beyond the trauma of the past, is the unconditional love and freedom we’ve been seeking and moving towards our whole lives.
+That embrace of the inner child, and her ability to move beyond the trauma of the past, is the unconditional love and freedom we’ve been seeking our whole lives.

 healer, storyteller, mystic, teacher

 Reba hosts the Youtube interview show Paint Yourself Into the Picture, and she is Founder of AtoZ Healing Space.
 She lives by the motto “every obstacle is a doorway, you just need to look for the opening.”
 Reba studied with a spiritual teacher for many years, and is certified in TIME Heals, Universal Sphere and ZPoint Process.
-She brings all this, plus humor, business savvy, and her own life lessons to her work with clients.
 Learn more at http://rebalinker.com.